-She is a member of the Massachusetts Department of Early Education and Care (DEEC) Board (appointed by Governor Patrick in 2010), the Inter-departmental Education Committee in Massachusetts, and the DEEC Advisory Board.
-She is also a member of the Advisory Board to Families First, a Council Member of the National Parenting Education Network (NPEN) serving on the Professional Preparation and Recognition Committee.
-She is also a member of the Directory of the Chilean Educational Foundation "Crecer con Todos."
+She is a member of the Massachusetts Department of Early Education and Care (DEEC) Board (appointed by Governor Patrick in 2010), and in that role served in the Inter-departmental Education Committee in Massachusetts, and the DEEC Advisory Board.
+She has also been a consultant to WGBH, a public television station in Boston on matters related to developing professional development materials for early childhood educators interested in teaching STEM and early literacy.
+She has been a member of the Advisory Board to Families First, a Council Member of the National Parenting Education Network (NPEN) serving on the Professional Preparation and Recognition Committee.
+Dr Villegas-Reimers is also a member of the Directory of the Chilean Educational Foundation "Crecer con Todos."

 Her research and publications reflect her interests in improving teacher professional development, particularly in developing countries, and in values education, particularly democratic values and skills.
 Her publications include the book Teacher Professional Development: An International Review of the Literature (published by UNESCO), and the monograph Educating for Democratic Citizenship in Latin American High Schools: A cross-national study of high school civic education curriculum.
 She also published the articles "Education for Democracy: Preparing the next generation of democratic citizens," and "Teacher Training to Teacher Professional Development in an International Perspective" in the Encyclopedia of Education (Second Edition).

 - (2016) Letter 5: Teachers and Teacher Education in Singapore in Reimers, F. & O'Donnell, E.B.
 (Eds.), Reflections from a Massachusetts delegation of educators visit to Singapore in October 2015.
 Cambridge, MA.